 "Not wrestling tonight either, huh?"
 Rachel guessed, a little disappointed.
-She hadn't been getting on television much, lately.
+She hadn't been getting on television much lately.
 Still, this was good news.
 Being put in the title picture was a huge deal.
-She had something to look forward to while she was in this rut.
+She had something to look forward to while she was waiting out this rut.

 "You can wrestle if you want, with whoever you like, just make sure it's off the camera," Michelle quipped and turned to the boys.
 Diego was nervous.
 Every time he'd had a meeting with Michelle since last September, he hadn't been happy with the result.
-"Now boys, before I break it to you rough, I just want you to remember that I do have to occasionally follow Marg's directions, alright?"
+"Now boys, before I break it to you rough, I just want you to remember that I do have to occasionally follow Margaret Bloom's orders, alright?"

 "You'll be doing a double turn tonight," she revealed, raising her hands to emphasise how confused she was.
 "Silva, you're going to be a brand new babyface.
 Foxy, you're going to be a bad boy for the first time."

 "I know.
 Can you believe it?"
 Michelle broke in before someone could utter any more complaints.
 "Still, both Blooms insisting that Lovecraft stays as a babyface, and Silva needs to make a turn if they're going to be together."

 "So why do I have to become a heel?"
 Sean pointed out the obvious question.

 "Yeah, what he said," Diego took no time leaping to Sean's side.
 "Jimmy's the baddest guy on the roster, so why would you turn Waya heel when they're going to have a title match?"